About the FICO Credit Score

-Since we live in an computer-driven society, it should come as no surprise that your ability to repay your mortgage comes down to a single number.
+Since we live in an computer-driven world, it should come as no surprise that your ability to repay your mortgage loan boils down to a single number.

 The three credit reporting agencies use slightly different formulas to build a credit score.
-Fair Isaac and Cooriginally developed this score. .
+The original FICO score was developed by Fair Isaac and Company.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, the differences aren't huge; they all use the following to calculate your score:
+While each of the models considers a range of data available in your credit report, each agency uses the following to determine your score:

-- Payment History - Do you have any payments later than 30 days?
+- Payment History - Have you paid more than 30 days late?

-- Credit Card Balances - How many accounts do you carry?
-How much do you owe?
+- Credit Card Balances - How many accounts do you hold?
+How much do you owe on your accounts?

-- Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of lending you money?
+- Requests for Credit - How many times have lenders pulled your credit for the purpose of lending you money?

-These factors are weighted slightly differently depending on which formula the agency uses.
-Each formula produces a single number which may vary slightly by agency.
-FICO scores can be as low as 300 and as high as 800.
+These factors are weighted differently depending on the formula being used.
+The results are added up and distilled into a single number.
+Credit scores can be as low as 300 and as high as 800.
 Higher is always better.
-Most home buyers these days have a score above 620.
+Most home buyers have a score above 620.